 Send a brief query letter and the first five pages in the body of an e-mail.

+The agency has a stated response time of up to two months (link).
 Mr. Barbara tries to respond to all queries but does not guarantee a response due to the volume of submissions.
-(Link – appears dead)
+(Link)